sambacha/fontParts/README.rst

     python Lib/fontParts/nonelab/test.py

-To test in other environments, run the test script for that environment.
+To test in other environments, run the test script provided by that environment.

 You can also use `tox <https://testrun.org/tox/latest/>`__ to automatically run tests on different Python versions in isolated virtual